rdkcentral/aamp/test/VideoTestStream/README.txt

 test stream in HLS and DASH format.
 The script startserver.sh can be used to run a web server (server.py) so that AAMP can play the video test stream.

-The following streams are available:

-main.mpd

-  DASH.

-main.m3u8

-  HLS TS format.

-main_mp4.m3u8

-  HLS MP4 format.

 Multiple video profiles (for ABR) and audio languages are supported.

+The following streams are generated: main.mpd // DASH main_mp4.m3u8 // fragmented HLS mp4
+main.m3u8 // HLS ts with demux audio muxed.m3u8 // HLS ts with muxed audio

+generate-hls-dash-4k.sh is variation used to generate an animated test pattern that had more realistic segment sizes and includes 4k profile.
+SegmentTemplate4k.mpd
+SegmentTimeline4k.mpd
+SegmentBase4k.mpd
+SegmentList4k.mpd
+Muxed.m4u8
+FragmentedMp4.m3u8
+HlsTs.m3u8

 generate-hls-dash.h